-The director or assistant director may be contacted directly by a university administrator or employee for advice and counsel regarding media relations or public relations matters.
+The director of the OMR, assistant director of the OMR, or AVP for University Advancement Communications may be contacted directly by a university administrator or employee for advice and counsel regarding media relations or public relations matters.

-The director and assistant director are responsible for advising university administrators of matters with potential media relations or public relations impact.
+The director of the OMR, assistant director of the OMR, or AVP for University Advancement Communications are responsible for advising university administrators of matters with potential media relations or public relations impact.

 REVIEWERS OF THIS UPPS